-3.3 ALLEYWAY FAÇADE IMPROVEMENT GRANT PROGRAM
+3.3 ALLEYWAY FAÇADE IMPROVEMENT GRANT

-This program is intended to provide a loan or grant to property owners in the Central Area to assist with non-street front facade improvements to be consistent with the Central Area Design Study and to improve the appearance of rear alleys and other visible servicing corridors.
+This Program is intended to provide loans to property owners in the Central Area to assist with non-street front façade improvements to be consistent with the Central Area Design Study and to improve the appearance of rear alleys and other visible servicing corridors.
 All commercial and residential properties in the Central Area shall be eligible.

-For the purposes of this program, a non-street front facade shall mean a portion of a nonstreet front building that is visible from an adjacent street or alleyway.
-All works shall be pre-approved and generally be in keeping with the Central Area Design Study or other design guidelines as may be approved from time to time.
+For the purposes of this program, a non-street front facade shall mean a portion of a non-street front building that is visible from an adjacent street or alleyway.
+All works shall be pre-approved and generally be in keeping with the Central Area Design Study.

-3.4 ACCESSIBILITY RENOVATION GRANTPROGRAM
+3.4 ACCESSIBILITY RENOVATION GRANT